Corporate Fundraising Ideas & Strategies

 Corporate fundraising is a great way for companies to raise money for charitable donations, cause marketing programs, community resources, or in support of a partner nonprofit organization.
 Corporate fundraising initiatives have been around for decades, but with increasing awareness about global warming, depletion of natural resources, and other global environmental and poverty issues, companies are becoming more conscious of the effects their business has on our global world.
-For this reason, many companies now invest in corporate fundraising initiatives and cause marketing programs in an effort to give-back and be more sustainable in their business practices.
+At the same time, employees often enjoy the opportunity to give back and work as a team for a greater cause.
+For this reason, many companies now invest in corporate social responsibility and fundraising initiatives and cause marketing programs in an effort to give back and be more sustainable in their business practices.

-Regardless of the purpose behind a corporate fundraiser, there are a number of considerations your team will need to review in order to make the most of your corporate fundraising campaign.
-Below are some basic guidelines that may help you in your planning efforts.
+Regardless of the purpose behind a corporate or workplace fundraiser, there are a number of considerations your team will need to review in order to make the most of your corporate fundraising campaign.
+Below are some guidelines for corporate fundraisers.

 Launching a Corporate Fundraising Campaign

-Launching a corporate fundraising campaign may feel a bit overwhelming at first.
-After all, organizing the right corporate fundraising initiative to support your cause takes proper planning, creativity, numerous resources and time management skills.
-Yet, with the right planning tools and teamwork, your office can raise a large amount of money for a worthy cause.
+Launching corporate fundraising or social responsibility campaigns may feel a bit overwhelming at first.
+After all, organizing the right fundraising initiatives to support your cause takes proper planning, creativity, numerous resources, and time management skills – and this isn’t your main job, right?
+Yet, with the right planning tools and teamwork, your office or workplace can raise a large amount of money and inspire employees for a cause.

 One of the first principles associated with corporate fundraising is identifying how much money you intend to raise, and what budget and resources you have (or need) to accomplish your goals.
 Run your fundraiser like a small business.
 Create a written project plan that spells out goals and outlines roles and responsibilities.
 Assign motivated individuals into managing roles and equip them with the tools to do a great job.